Black Diamond Fritschi Tecton 12 Review

 The Tecton's touring performance is almost exactly on par with that its closest competitor.
 Both ice up some, and both have less toe pivot range of motion than other tech bindings.
-The Marker has less flex in its toe piece in touring mode and a little more toe pivot range than the Tecton.
 The Tecton tours way, way better than any of the frame bindings.
 All the other tech style bindings tour better than the Tecton.

 This is where the Tecton shines.
 It skis downhill better than all but the beefiest frame style bindings.
 It skis better than the less sophisticated frame bindings even.
 The key is that alpine-style heel piece.
 Full tech bindings are brilliant, and more than enough for most skiers in most circumstances.
 However, their release is compromised, and the energy transfer is less direct than with the Tecton.
 The Tecton accomplishes more sophisticated ski performance by directing the force from the sole of the skier's boot, at least at the heel, down onto the ski.
 Regular tech bindings transfer that force through the heel pins, indirectly to the ski.

 Let us qualify the value of elasticity and downhill performance.
 It is true that the downhill performance advantages of the Tecton are "for real".
 Now, it is also true that everything that can be skied has been skied on simpler, lighter, tech style bindings with "poorer downhill performance".
 We have a test team with deep experience and high standards for performance.
 We like the confidence of skiing with the Tecton, but it isn't that much different.
-It is our opinion that 99.9% of skiers cannot actually realize the performance gains of the product.
+It is our opinion that 99.9% of skiers cannot realize the performance gains of the product.
 You may ski hard enough on occasion to realize those gains, but you are then probably skiing fast enough and close enough to your own out-of-control line to expose yourself to far more other risk than the Tecton's release advantages mitigate.

 Ease of Use